Jigger & JoyCocktail Recipe← All Drinks

 Bees Knees

-Gin, fresh lemon, and honey — 1920s slang for the best available, honey once masking bathtub gin's harshness and now recognized as genuinely elevating the cocktail.
+Gin, honey, and equal parts lemon and orange juice — the IBA's take on the 1920s classic, honey once masking bathtub gin's harshness and now genuinely elevating it.

 ginEasy~22% ABV